CasualCodersProjects/DS4-Type-C/README.md

 | **JDS-05X** | ✔ | [040-055](/040%20055) | 12 | [Schematic](/040%20055/040%20055.svg), [Front](/040%20055/040%20055_Front.png), [Back](/040%20055/040%20055_Back.png) | [^cred055] |

 [^cred001]:
-    The original work for this board was done [here](https://github.com/HDR/DualShock4-USB-C) by Martin Refseth.
-I reworked his board to create kicad and schematic files for it.
-I also added compensation resistors as discussed above.
+    The original shape for this board was done [here](https://github.com/HDR/DualShock4-USB-C) by Martin Refseth.
+Thxandbye created the schematic and laid the traces on top.
 [^cred011]:
     Thanks to IcicaSora for providing the schematic for 011
 [^cred030]: